UMass Wound Research Synopsis

-Faculty in the Division of Plastic Surgery have been conducting animal and clinical research for more than12 years.
-We have been involved in drug and device clinical trials focusing on novel dressings for chronic wounds, sternal closure plates following open heart surgery, implantable biomaterial for reconstructive surgery, etc. We also are fully capable of conducting pre-clinical animal studies and basic science research related to wound healing.
+Faculty in the Division of Plastic Surgery have been conducting animal and clinical research for more than 25 years.
+We have been involved in drug and device clinical trials focusing on novel dressings for chronic wounds, sternal closure plates following open heart surgery, implantable biomaterial for reconstructive surgery, etc. We also are fully capable of conducting pre-clinical animal studies and basic science research related to wound healing

 Areas of Research Interest and Expertise

 Faculty Members of the Division of Plastic Surgery and the UMass Memorial Wound Center actively engaged in wound research include: